 We were offered power at a price lower than what we thought we could sell it for, so we bought it.

-In Alberta, as in many parts of North America, power supplies have tightened during times of peak summer usage.
+In Alberta, as in many parts of North America, power supplies have tightened during times of peak usage.
 Not unexpectedly, prices rose in response to this tightening of supply.
-The prices were not unusually high; the Alberta pool caps prices at $1,000/MWh so prices did not get as high as they have in other parts of North America, where prices in the hundreds and even thousands of dollars have become common place during peak hours.
+The prices in Alberta between June and October 1999 were not unusually high; the Alberta pool caps prices at CDN $1,000/MWh so prices did not get as high as they have in other parts of North America, where prices in the hundreds and even thousands of dollars have become common place during peak hours.
+For instance, in the summer of 1999, prices in the midwest reached US $7,000/MWh and, more recently, during the heat wave in early May, prices reached US $6,000/MWh in NEPOOL.

-In Alberta, as in other North American markets, policy makers are investigating the underlying causes of the high prices and examining potential solutions.
+In Alberta, as in other North American markets, policy makers are monitoring or investigating the underlying causes of the high prices and examining potential solutions.
 (Congress and FERC investigated Midwest U.S. price spikes in 1998; California and the Northwest Governor’s Council are investigating high prices occurring in the west during this summer.)
-[Rob to add information on other steps Alberta government is taking.]

 We are confident that policy makers will come to the same conclusions the market has - - we need to make it easier to bring additional power plants online; we need an open grid to make it easier to move power from where it is available to where it is needed; and we need customers to have choices so they can reach competing suppliers and get access to demand side solutions.

-This is not a big deal.
+Alberta itself has adopted legislation that provides for customer choice for all classes of electricity consumers to begin on January 1, 2001, and has implemented a number of initatives to attract new players and investors into the generation, wholesale trading and retail sectors.
+We support these initiatives.

+The sales in question had a very small impact on the market.

-While price spikes are attention grabbing, they have less impact on total rates than you would think.
-Prices in Alberta, in 1999, for example, averaged $_____/MWh, because prices were low during most of the year.
+While the prices during these periods of tight supply were higher than average, they did not have a significant impact on total rates.
+Prices in Alberta, in 1999, for example, averaged CDN$42.74/MWh, because prices were low during most of the year.

-Enron’s sales at issue here cleared the market, at most, 22 hours during this period - - less than ___% of the total hours.
-These sales were less than ___% of the total volume, less than ___% of the revenue and less than ____% of the total number of times the prices in the pool cleared above $100.
+Enron’s sales at issue here cleared the market, at most, 22 hours during this period less than 1% of the total hours.
+These sales were less than 0.01% of the total volume, less than 0.12% of the revenue, and less than 8% of the total number of times the prices in the pool cleared above CDN$100/MWh.

+Over the 22 hours where Enron sold power purchased from Powerex into the Pool, these sales accounted in the aggregate for 1.4% of the Pool volume in those hours.
+Similarly, those sales earned 1.4% of the total Pool sales revenue in those hours.
+The maximum share of hourly Pool volume or revenue represented by any one of the transactions was 3.1%.

-The Alberta Power Pool is still developing.
-The Pool itself only produces prices for about 10% - 15% of the market (the rest of the market is governed by prices fixed by legislation).
+The Power Pool of Alberta is still developing.
+The Power Pool itself only produces prices for about 10% - 15% of the market (the rest of the market is governed by prices fixed by legislation).

 Questions and Answers